 The Department of Mathematics, the Department of Physics, Astronomy and Materials Science, and the collaborative Engineering Program share student advisement for all pre-engineering areas.
-Most students select a major in one of the two departments or continue on with our collaborative Engineering Program.
-Contact either department or the Engineering Program Office.
+Most students select a major in one of the two departments or continue on with the collaborative Engineering Program.
+Contact either department or the Engineering Program Office for more information.

 Pre-law students draw on courses, facilities, and services from throughout the University, but primarily those in the Colleges of Humanities and Public Affairs, Arts and Letters, and Business.
 Many professors have expertise in law-related subjects, teaching in areas such as political science, economics, history, philosophy, the sciences, and business administration, among others.
-The Academic Advising and Transfer Center, departmental pre-law advisors, and Phi Alpha Delta Pre-Law Club sponsored by the Department of Political Science, can assist, direct, and inform students seeking admission to law school.
+More information: Pre-Law.